Annapurna in the Monsoon Day 7: To the Base Camp on a Trail of Flowers

 The summer ice arch

-There was a strange sight I saw out of the corner of my eye, to the left of the trekking trail.
-It edged close to the base of a hill, but was otherwise hard to make out through the fog.
+A strange sight caught the corner of my eye, to the left of the trekking trail.
+It was close to the base of a hill, and hard to make out through the fog.

 It seemed like part of the hill, except that there was something off about it.
 There seemed to be a cave in the slope, except that the arches of the cave were perfectly rounded.